 Turner: The Life Behind the Paintings

 If you enjoy the works of J.M.W.
-Turner (as I do) and want to know more about him, I suggest reading Franny Moyle's Turner: The Extraordinary Life & Momentous Times of J.M.W.
-Turner (New York: Penguin Press, 2016).
-It's a detailed and comprehensive book about Turner's life, art, personality, and career.
-This post is about some of the things I learned from the book.
+Turner and want to know more about him, I suggest reading Franny Moyle’s comprehensive book about his life and art.

 Colorful Travels with Victoria Finlay

-A few words about Victoria Finlay's Color: A Natural History of the Palette.
-Finlay travelled all across the world to research historical sources of color pigments.
+Victoria Finlay travelled across the world to research historical sources of color.
 Her book is full of surprising and sometimes alarming facts.

 The Mysterious Daughters of Edward Darley Boit